This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Conclusion

-I threw a lot at you with all of these buckets.
-I’ve known about this system for years, and I still have to remind myself what each of the buckets are and what percentages go into each of them.
+I’ve known about this system for years, and I still have to remind myself what each of the buckets is and what percentages go into each of them.
 I realize that’s because I haven’t used the 7 Buckets Money System consistently enough.
-When I have used it, my life has been much more organized and clearer.
+My life has been much more organized and clearer when I have used it.

-So here’s a quick recap of the 7 ransom demands / buckets, along with the recommended percentages, before I send you off to apply this system to your life:
+Here’s a quick recap of the seven ransom demands/buckets, along with the recommended percentages, before I send you off to apply this system:

-- 20% for Income Tax.
+• 20% for Income Tax.
 Once you’ve set that amount aside, everything else is your net income.
-Divide 100% of your net income into the next six buckets.
+Divide 100% of your net income into the following six buckets.

-- 10% for Spending.
+• 10% for Spending.
 This is where you save up money for larger purchases so that you can buy them without going into debt.
-This is also a bucket that you can use to pay off your debt, too.
+This is also a bucket you can use to pay off your debt.

 For other guidelines, refer back to the Ransom Demand sections above.
-You have what you need to get started.
+You have what you need to get started with buying your freedom.

 Thank you for reading.
 Here is what else you can do: